How to Get Cash from Unwanted Robocalls

 For most Americans, robocalls are a source of annoyance at best and a serious threat to their privacy and finances at worst.
 While not all robocalls are illegal, a large majority of them can either be considered spam or, worse, an attempt at scam.
 CNBC noted that robocall scams are surprisingly effective, as it takes only 3-5% of people to respond to automated messages and fall for the scam, losing thousands of dollars on average.
 The issue is rampant and has quickly become the most common complaint from consumers to the Federal Communications Commission by a large margin, reports USA today.

 What if we told you that there was a way to not just track robocallers but also to make some easy money on it?
-With a little bit of help from DoNotPay, you can take your revenge against fraudsters either by suing them or threatening to sue them.
+With a little bit of help from DoNotPay, you can take your revenge against fraudsters either by suing them or threatening to send demand letters to them.

 What are robocalls?